josephmienko/ospi_report_card_scrape/README.md

 # comparare

+**comparare** = kəmˈpɛəɹə(ɹ) - to compare, match, place together, couple

-##### Python scripts to facilitate comparison of schools on the basis of performance in reading, math, and science.
+Python scripts to facilitate comparison of schools on the basis of performance in reading, math, and science.

 ## Overview